SummaryRead the full fact sheet

 - skin tightness

 - muscle weakness

-- numbness or a feeling of pins and needles
+- numbness or a feeling of

 Procedure for dermal fillers

-A very fine needle is used to ‘fill’ the wrinkle, line or skin depression with the product.
+A very fine needle is used to ‘fill’ the wrinkle, line or skin depression with a product.
 The wrinkle-smoothing effects of most dermal fillers are temporary and regular treatments are needed to maintain the effect.

 Some of the different types of dermal fillers include:

-- fat injections – fat tissue is taken from other areas of the body using a thin needle.
+- Fat injections – fat tissue is taken from other areas of the body using a thin needle.
 The fat is sterilised and injected into the facial line or wrinkle.
 Effects can be long lasting.
 Touch-up injections may be needed in some cases.
 This treatment is also known as ‘microlipoinjection’.

 Medical issues to consider for dermal fillers

 Dermal fillers may not be suitable if you have: